Tiyo98/farewell-cue-collection/jellymechanics.md

  <img src="https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellyregrabdemo.webp" width="384" height="216"/>
  <img src="https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellyupdemo.webp" width="384" height="216"/>
  \
- There is also a delay of regrabbing a jelly.
-When you buffer a dash to regrab a jelly the dash ends before you're able to regrab it.
-For demo this is important as you can only grab a jelly when crouched if you're in dash state.
-But as the dash ended you have to wait until you're uncrouched as you can't grab it while crouched.
-This happens when you start falling so you don't have upwards momentum that gives you a boost.
+ There is also a cooldown of regrabbing a jelly.
+When you buffer the dash for a regrab, the dash ends before you're able to regrab it.
+This is important for regrabs that use demo since the only way to grab a jelly when crouched is if you're in dash state.
+Buffering the demo means you can't grab the jelly during dash state since grabbing the jelly is still in cooldown.
+After the dash ends, you're still crouched until you get uncrouched from moving downwards.
+This means the earliest possible grab is when you start moving downwards after dash state is over, so you won't get the boost.
 The same principle applies if you reach a jelly late like in the 2nd gif as the dash ended before you reach it.
 \
 [⇦ Back to Main Page](https://github.com/Tiyo98/farewell-cue-collection)